JonathanHallstrom/montyformat/docs/basic_layout.md

 ## Game Outcome

-A single `uint8_t`, 0 for loss, 1 for draw, 2 for win (from the perspective of the side to move at the start).
-So if the game is from the standard chess starting position and white won you would write `2`.
+A single `uint8_t`, 0 for loss, 1 for draw, 2 for win (from the perspective of white).
+So if white won the game you would write `2`, and if black won the game you would write `0`.
+If the game is a draw you write `1`.

 ## Moves and their associated information